Kontakt

 • Personalized support from your e-Campus team.

-• The possibility of achieving a Frankfurt School certificate after passing the final exam or a confirmation of course completion after completing the course.
+• The possibility to attain a Frankfurt School Certificate after passing the final exam or a confirmation of course completion after completing the course.
+After passing the final exam, you will earn 3 ECTS (academic credit points of the European Credit Transfer and Accumulation System).
+The points can be credited to other academic learning programs.

 Tuition Fees*